SchwarzIT/crystal-map/README.md

 * Easy to use just annotate class and fields

+* Also supports child entities or lists of child entities

 * No performance loose all Entities are generated on compile time.

 * No more String based Map modifications are needed.
 Framework also generates Constants to use them in Views.